-Typical freestanding tents will have large doors open to easy access to get inside, the issue with a trekking pole tent is the poles have to be placed towards the middle for the main support and ceiling height but this typically causes doors to be chaos.
+Typical freestanding tents will have large doors open for easy access to get inside.
+The issue with a trekking pole tent is the poles have to be placed towards the middle for the primary support and ceiling height, but this typically causes doors to be chaos.

 For example, on a Duplex tent, the poles are in the middle of the doors, many trekking pole tents will try their best to offer offset doors from the trekking poles but this tends to also make doors smaller and tighter to fit through.

 Other tents, like the Ultamid2 for example, feature a pyramid shape with a trekking pole in the very middle of their tent, which means it can be a problem to move around once inside the tent and easy to knock over should you hit the pole with enough force.